-Stop Braking.
-This will let the rear wheels roll again, and keep the rear wheels from sliding.
+- Stop braking.
+This will let the rear wheels roll again, and keep the rear wheels from sliding. - Countersteer.

-Counter-steer.
 As a vehicle turns back on course, it has a tendency to keep on turning.
 Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.

-Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and counter-steer in a skid takes a lot of practice.
+Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and countersteer in a skid takes a lot of practice.
 The best place to get this practice is on a large driving range or "skid pad."

+Figure 2.19, Tractor jacknife

-2.19.3 - Front-wheel Skids
+Front-wheel Skids